Frequently Asked Questions

-Please note that under this service, we are trying to maintain a stable and simple WordPress multisite service to maintain ADA compliance as well as minimize complications in moving to a future/commercial content management service.
-Departments that are seeking to use specialized WordPress plugins should consider managing their own individual WordPress installation.
+To maintain ADA compliance and to provide an easy migration path to a new content management system, the service, currently, uses a simple ADA compliant template and restricts the use of custom plugins and themes.
+Departments seeking to use specialized WordPress plugins and custom themes must manage their own individual WordPress installation.
 Both UH System and UH Manoa ADA compliant themes are available for download to use with individual WordPress installations.
-Please email email@example.com for more information.
+Please email firstname.lastname@example.org for more information.

 You can view a list of live websites using the WordPress multisite service at:

-By choosing this option, you are able to have full control over your CMS compatible with our technical details.
-Therefore, you will be responsible for manually installing the CMS, and ensuring its core/version and components are up-to-date.
-Your department is always required to have a dedicated technically knowledgeable website administrator on hand to address any technical issues with the website.
+By choosing to manage your own content management system installation, you have full control over your CMS as long as compatible with our technical details.
+You will be responsible for manually installing the CMS, and ensuring its core/version and components are kept up-to-date.
+Your department is required to always have a dedicated technically knowledgeable website administrator available to address any technical issues with the website.
 At no time will ITS maintain the CMS because the department cannot provide its own website administrator.

 ITS will be running frequent scans for any vulnerabilities on any CMS installed under our hosting service.
-If your website is compromised the first time for failure to maintain your CMS, your website will be quarantined (pulled from public viewing) and you will be issued a first warning.
+If your website is compromised the first time for failure to maintain your CMS and its components, your website will be quarantined (pulled from public viewing) and you will be issued a first warning.
 A second violation will result in a ban from UH Hosting Website Services for a 6-month period.
 A third violation will result a permanent ban from the UH Hosting Website Service.